Urban horticulture: Production practices

+Urban horticulture around the world

 Urban and peri-urban horticulture in Africa

 A report of the United Nations Food and Agriculture Organization, Growing greener cities in Africa, states that market gardening – i.e. irrigated, commercial production of fruit and vegetables in areas designated for the purpose, or in other urban open spaces – is the single most important source of locally grown, fresh produce in 10 out of 27 African countries for which data are available.
 Market gardening produces most of all the leafy vegetables consumed in Accra, Dakar, Bangui, Brazzaville, Ibadan, Kinshasa and Yaoundé, cities that, between them, have a total population of 22.5 million.
 Market gardens provide around half of the leafy vegetable supply in Addis Ababa, Bissau and Libreville.
 The report says that in most of urban Africa, market gardening is an informal and often illegal activity, which has grown with little official recognition, regulation or support.
 Most gardeners have no formal title to their land, and many lose it overnight.
 Land suitable for horticulture is being taken for housing, industry and infrastructure.
 To maximize earnings from insecure livelihoods, many gardeners are overusing pesticide and urban waste water.

+Urban horticulture in Latin America

+Starting in the 1980s, Latin American governments came to see urban agroecology and horticulture not only as an agricultural practice but as a revolutionary tool aimed at restructuring society along more equitable and sustainable lines.
+In some cases, urban horticulture fell under the larger umbrella of 'urban agriculture' and was utilized as a way for governments to push for better agricultural policies that helped citizens.
+In Latin America, institutional support for urban farming practices came through the social reforms of the 1960s and 1970s, where there was a significant push for sustainable and equitable agricultural practices as a response to the failures of the Green Revolution.
+The Green Revolution as well as globalism prompted South American governments to invest less in agriculture and incentivized higher expenditure on food imports, often due to international economic pressure.
+These policies hurt national food sovereignty and small-scale farmers, and further exacerbated existing socio-economic inequalities.